 It's also confirmed that you'll be able to create your own male or female character, destroy certain elements of buildings in the city and be able to travel in a "seamless online environment" in which players play space pirates, exploring the system on their own or with friends online.

 The pirate spaceship you see in the E3 trailer is fully controllable and is your crew's home as well as a 'garage' for smaller (and also controllable) spaceships.
-This was shown off in a little more detail during a May 2018 live stream; the clip showcases the ability to navigate your ship, use jetpacks, and flying through space with your buddies as part of a co-op armada.
+We've also seen the ability to navigate your ship, use jetpacks, and fly through space with your buddies as part of a co-op armada.

-Beyond Good and Evil 2 crowdsourced content with HitRecord
+Beyond Good & Evil 2 crowdsourced content with HitRecord

 This is a little much to get your head around but it’s actually a very interesting idea.

-Joseph Gordon Levitt made his way onto the stage to announce his company’s partnership with Ubisoft.
-HitRecord is styling itself as a collaborative production company, and will be helping the community get their content into Beyond Good and Evil 2.
+Ubisoft has partnered with actor Joseph Gordon Levitt's company HitRecord.
+It styles itself as a collaborative production company, and will be helping the community get their content into Beyond Good & Evil 2.

-Artists can create content for Beyond Good and Evil which can be anything from art and music, to radio plays and fashion design, and have them entered into the game via HitRecord’s platform.
+Artists can create content for Beyond Good & Evil, which can be anything from art and music, to radio plays and fashion design, and have them entered into the game via HitRecord’s platform.

 What wasn’t mentioned during the press conference, but has been confirmed later by Levitt via Twitter, is that the artists will in fact be paid for their contributions.
 This was unclear originally and the more cynical of us were seeing this as a way for Ubisoft to get some free content.
 Thankfully, this is not the case.